Tohungatanga haere tonu

 The level of a paramedic’s professional development should be appropriate to their scope of practice, work context and must be relevant to their development as a paramedic and area of practice.
 Registered paramedics are also required to reflect on their professional development and may be asked to supply a statement of learning if selected for recertification audit.

-Prior to the renewal date for annual practising certificates (APC), some registered paramedics may be required to submit their CPD record for audit (01 April to 01 April).
+Prior to the renewal date for annual practising certificates (APC), some registered paramedics may be required to submit their CPD record for audit.